Renal sympathetic denervation: History

 Prior to pharmacological management of hypertension, surgical sympathectomy was a recognized treatment for hypertension.
 This was often successful in reducing blood pressure but due to its non-selective nature the side effects of the procedure were poorly tolerated.
 Side effects included orthostatic hypotension, palpitations, anhydrosis, intestinal disturbances, loss of ejaculation, thoracic duct injuries and atelectasis.
 Modern antihypertensive pharmacological interventions have improved the control of hypertension, but only 34–66% of people with hypertension in England, US and Canada have blood pressure at or below target levels.
 Resistant hypertension is defined as blood pressure above target (140/90mm Hg) despite concomitant use of three or more anti-hypertensives – one of which should be a diuretic.
 It has been estimated that 8–10% of people with hypertension fall into this category.

 Devices

 Several commercial devices exist.
 These include Medtronic's Symplicity Renal Denervation System, St. Jude Medical's EnligHTN System, Boston Scientific's Vessix V2 Renal Denervation System, Covidien's OneShot System, Recor's Paradise System, Terumo's Iberis System and Cordis Corporation's RENLANE Renal Denervation System.

-Currently, no renal denervation device has FDA approval.
+In August 2023, the US FDA panel recommended the device from ReCor while rejecting the device from Medtronic.